2 Investigator: 'What Did You Plan On Doing With All Those Guns?'

 “If you have a young man with 3 AR-15s and potentially an affinity for the Patriot Front, you concerned?”
 2 Investigator Brad Edwards asked.

-“Yes,” says Lonnie Nastir, regional director of the ADL’s Chicago office.
+“Yes,” says Lonnie Nasatir, regional director of the ADL’s Chicago office.
 “That is a concern and that is a concern of law enforcement.”

 Edwards caught up to Zak after a recent court hearing in Lake County.
 He asked the teen, “What do you plan on doing with all those guns?”